 For the health and safety of our musicians, all singers and instrumentalists are required to show proof of full COVID-19 vaccination before beginning rehearsals.
 Masks are required during rehearsals, and musicians will be socially distanced and divided as needed.
 The staff at Emmanuel Music are regularly working closely with a small group of our musicians to gauge comfort levels with a variety of scenarios.

 All Emmanuel Music staff are fully vaccinated, and have the ability to primarily work remotely.
 Our small staff is only occasionally in the building together at this time and, when gathered, we keep our masks on.
 The Board of Directors at Emmanuel Music are working closely with a small group of our musicians to adapt protocols as needed.

 Audiences / parishioners for weekly cantatas

 To keep the religious services at Emmanuel Church accessible to all, parishioners are not required to show proof of vaccination against COVID-19 at this time.
-To keep the parishioners and audiences at our Bach Cantata Series safe, Emmanuel Church has eliminated the processional and congregational singing from the service.
-All persons in the building must be masked at all times.
+All persons in the building are encouraged to wear masks, though mask wearing is not required for the services.
 There will be a safe distance maintained between our musicians and parishioners/audience members.
 Additionally, Emmanuel Church and Emmanuel Music are committed to live-streaming worship services and cantata presentations.
 The cantata presentations will continue to be live-streamed for free for as long as our funding permits.
 These videos will remain available on YouTube for as long as is permitted by the American Federation of Musicians.